TapasKumarDutta1/Tasks/Task1/refactored/readme.md

 3. **Inference and Evaluation**:
    1. Load the best weights for validation set
    2. Running the trained model on test data.

+## Results
+The model achieves a Average Dice: 0.6606, Average IoU: 0.4962 on the test set

 ## Visualization

 ## Demo